LD Flap Procedure

 LD Flap procedures are nearly always performed in a hospital setting, and require a stay of one to three days in a hospital for recovery.
 LD Flap surgery does not necessarily require a microsurgery skill set, as the blood vessel remains in its original placement.
 The operation itself generally takes two to three hours.
 Most surgeons attempt to place the back scar that is a necessary artifact of this procedure in an area in which it will be covered by a bra strap.

 While you will receive personalized care instructions for your recovery, there are some timelines that you could generally base your recovery around.
-It may two to three weeks to get past the initial recovery phase, so plan on having some help around for that duration, as you may need assistance with some daily tasks.
+It may take two to three weeks to get past the initial recovery phase, so plan on having some help around for that duration, as you may need assistance with some daily tasks.
 Once that recovery period is over, it may be several months before you wish to undergo any additional surgical procedures, including those that may improve breast symmetry or begin the nipple reconstruction process.